Microscopic image of two cells splitting

 CADD522

-Bone sarcomas (e.g. Ewing sarcoma, osteosarcoma) are treated using non-specific chemotherapy but morbidity is high and survival rates remain low.
-Targeted therapies that improve patient outcomes are needed.
-RUNX2 is a transcription factor essential for embryonic osteoblastic differentiation and skeletal morphogenesis.
-We uncovered RUNX2 as an oncogenic transcription factor in bone cancer.
-Transcription factors including RUNX2 are difficult to target therapeutically because they do not contain a well-defined binding site typically found in other macromolecules such as enzymes.
-With our collaborators, using computer-aided drug design (CADD), we developed the lead compound CADD522, a small molecule inhibitor of RUNX2 DNA-binding.
-In orthotopic xenograft mouse models of bone sarcomas, CADD522 demonstrated potent efficacy suppressing RUNX2 target gene transcription.
-CADD522 significantly increased metastasis-free and overall survival with no apparent side effects.
+Paediatric sarcomas (e.g. Ewing sarcoma, osteosarcoma, rhabdomyosarcoma) are treated using chemotherapy and surgery but morbidity is high, and survival rates remain low.
+Targeted therapies that are more effective and less toxic are needed.
+RUNX2 is a transcription factor essential for in utero development.
+We discovered RUNX2 “reactivation” and its role as an oncogenic transcription factor in paediatric sarcomas.
+Transcription factors including RUNX2 are difficult to target therapeutically because they do not contain a well-defined binding site typically found in other “druggable” macromolecules such as enzymes.
+With our collaborators, using computer-aided drug design (CADD), we developed the lead compound CADD522, a small molecule inhibitor of RUNX2: DNA-binding.
+In orthotopic xenograft mouse models of sarcoma, CADD522 demonstrated potent anti-cancer efficacy suppressing RUNX2 target gene transcription.
+CADD522 significantly increased progression-free and overall survival with no apparent side effects.

 Recent Publications